avabellaw/bright-times/readme.md

 The audience is anyone who enjoys going to events but is going to have a majority of young adults.
 It appears to be common for the home button to be excluded in event websites as it's well known that the logo will take you to the homepage.

 The project will be designed using the 5 planes of UX design.
-I will ofcourse be taking a mobile-first approach.
-This is especially important for an events based website, as usersare more likely to be travelling while using it.
+I will of course be taking a mobile-first approach.
+This is especially important for an events-based website, as users are more likely to be travelling while using it.

-### Stragtegy Plane
+### Strategy Plane

 The audience will be diverse as events can be targeted towards a wide range of people.